 1. Quality Head Protection: Fly Racing Formula Carbon Helmet

 The best cold-weather helmet is an easy proposition.
 If you’re not looking to buy a new helmet, just for cold-weather riding, get a breath box for your existing helmet.
-Of course, if you’re looking to buy a new helmet, may we suggest the Fly Racing F2 Carbon MIPS Cold Weather helmet.
-This helmet is light weight, fits great and comes with a vent block-off kit and a breath box that fits perfectly in the helmet.
-The bright orange color is actually a good thing for riding in cold weather, especially snow.
+Of course, if you’re looking to buy a new helmet, may we suggest the Fly Racing Formula Carbon helmet.
+This helmet is light weight, fits great and comes with an optional breath box that fits perfectly in the helmet.
+The Formula Carbon is available in a variety of colors but we feel the hi-vis or bright orange color options are actually a good thing for riding in cold weather, especially snow.
 One important aspect of safety in winter conditions is visibility.
-The Multi-Impact Protection System (MIPS) is part of the construction, making this a very safe helmet to use for your cold-weather riding fun.
+Fly’s Adaptive Impact System helps absorb the energy of low-speed linear and rotational impacts, making this a very safe helmet to use for your cold-weather riding fun.

 The best cold weather riding gloves keep your fingers warm while still allowing full movement of your hand and fingers so you can safely operate your ATV or UTV.
 They should grip well and offer some amount of protection as well.
 Mechanix Wear Impact Pro Winter Gloves work great for cold-weather riding.
 They have C40 3M Thinsulate insulation and a waterproof liner, along with a grippy palm and fingers that allow you to keep your manual dexterity.
 The index finger and thumb are ever mobile compatible to let you use your smartphone when you’re stopped trailside.

 4. Best Wind/Waterproof Shell Jacket: Klim Enduro S4 Overshell Waterproof Jacket